Article written by Elisa - Travel Writer & Local in France

 Visit Nantes, France

 This often underrated French city is the capital of the region Pays de la Loire.
-Located by the Loire River 380 km southwest of Paris.
-It is possible to travel from Paris to Nantes in only two hours by TGV train.
+Located by the Loire River, 380 km southwest of Paris, is possible to travel from Paris to Nantes in only two hours by TGV train.

 Planning to spend a weekend in Nantes?
-Whether you prioritize sightseeing and ticking landmarks off of your bucket list, or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered.
-For the perfect Nantes city break, we recommend arriving at Nantes on Friday night so you have 2 full days to visit Nantes.
+Whether you prioritize sightseeing and ticking landmarks off of your bucket list or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered.
+For the perfect Nantes weekend, we recommend arriving at Nantes on Friday night, so you have 2 full days to visit Nantes.

 Weekend in Nantes: Where to Stay?

 There is not a wide choice of accommodation in Nantes.
 However, hotels in Nantes are cheaper than in other major cities in France, so this could be a good opportunity to spoil yourself with a better room.

 Logis Hôtel Duquesne: this hotel, located 100 meters from the Tour Bretagne, offers simple and individually decorated ensuite rooms for a good price.
 The breakfast (optional) is good.

-Best Western Hôtel Graslin: this hotel is located in the heart of the Graslin neighborhood, a 2-minute walk from the Graslin theater, and proposes comfortable rooms starting from 80€.
+Best Western Hôtel Graslin: this hotel is located in the heart of the Graslin neighborhood, a 2-minute walk from the Graslin theater, and offers comfortable rooms starting from 80€.

-Okko Hotels Nantes Château: This modern 4-star hotel is simply the best hotel in the city center of Nantes.
-The hotel proposes ensuite double rooms from 115€ night, breakfast included.
-This is the ideal choice for a high-end stay in Nantes!
+Okko Hotels Nantes Château: This modern 4-star hotel is simply the best hotel in central Nantes.
+The hotel proposes ensuite double rooms starting from 115€ night, breakfast included.
+This is the ideal choice for a high-end weekend in Nantes!

 The Originals Nantes Voltaire Opéra: The hotel is perfectly located, just a 2- minute walk from the Graslin theater and a 10-minute walk from Ile de Nantes.
-The rooms are tiny but stylishly decorated and with a comfortable bed.
+The rooms are tiny but stylishly decorated, and the bed is super comfortable.
 The Originals Nantes Voltaire Opéra offers a continental buffet breakfast, which can be enjoyed in the dining room or the patio.

 How to Spend 2 Days in Nantes – A Detailed Nantes Itinerary

 What to do in Nantes in 2 days?
-Here’s the list of best things to do in Nantes in two days for a great Nantes city break.
+Here’s the list of the best things to do in Nantes for a great Nantes weekend.